 So, if you want to keep clean your steamer & learn more about how to clean steamers, read the full content.
 I recommend you to clean your clothes/fabric or garment steamer at least once a month, But if you use your steam commercially then clean your fabric steamer once a week.

-Learn More About How to Clean Fabric Steamers
+Learn More About How to Clean A Fabric Steamer: Step by Step

 - Distilled water.